LomaxOnTheRun/Kaggle_Julia/blog/Blog_2__Building_our_first_neural_network.md

 This looks correct, as we decided to put 1000 images aside for validation and testing, and each of the images are 20x20 pixels.
 The labels are just 1D vectors of IDs.

-###Refactoring the code
+###Refactoring our datasets and labels

 Whilst our network layer has an input node for each pixel in the image, it doesn't actually have a 2D structure like our images have.
-This means that we need to reshape our images so that the pixels are represented by a single vector, rather than a 2D matrix.
+This means that we need to reshape our each image so that the pixels are represented by a single vector, rather than a 2D matrix.

 At the same time, our labels also need to be reformatted.
 This is because we want them to look like the 'ideal' network output.
 This 'ideal' output is a vector, 62 values long, made up entirely of zeros with the exception of the target output, which is a one.
 So if the image is of a '**2**', then the output vector will be [0, 0, 1, 0, ..., 0, 0], where all the values not shown are zeros.